KTM Class 94: Delivery

 The first set was completed on 8 June 2024 and was handed over to the Transport Ministry in a ceremony at the CRRC Zhuzhou factory.
-The remaining sets are scheduled to be fully delivered by 12 August 2025.
+The remaining sets are fully delivered on 12 August 2025.

 Launching

 The first of 10 Class 94 sets, ETS 301 entered service on 30 August 2025, operating between KL Sentral and Kluang on the ETS Platinum service.